 Lobdell Lake covers 545 acres and has a maximum depth of 78 feet.
 It’s an all-sports lake and there is public access on Seymour Road between Silver Lake Road and Glenn Hatt Street.
 Anglers can expect to catch a variety of fish including Black Crappie, Bluegill, Grass Pickerel, Largemouth Bass, Northern Pike, Sunfish, and Yellow Perch.
 If you would like more fishing info, click here.
 Lobdell Lake also connects to Bennett lake which is a 150 Acre lake and from Bennett lake, you can also get to Hoisington Lake through an everglade-type channel.

 The bottom of the lake is made up of sand, mucky peat, and gravel.
-One thing you need to keep in mind is stumps underwater near the shore.
+One thing you need to keep in mind is even though the lake association established a program many years ago to “harvest” underwater stumps there may still be some near the shore.
+As a reminder of what the lake was, one stump was intentionally left intact, appropriately located in Stump Cove.
+Unfortunately, the lake does not have a public beach.
 Another thing about this lake is that it has several islands, some of which are occupied.

 Things to do on Lobdell Lake

 As soon as you pass under the bridge from Lobdell lake into Bennet lake, Snappers bar and grill is on the left-hand side.
 They have a good bar burger, reasonably priced drinks, and fantastic night life.
 Saturday night is the real busy night at Snappers where you will find people of all ages gathering and dancing to a DJ.
 In the summer, Snappers has an exterior bar when the weather is nice.